-The average Nigerian woman spends about 5% of her monthly income body creams, bathing soaps, hair creams, hair relaxers, face masks, powder, and more just to look different from every other woman around them and to attract men.
+The cosmetics business in Nigeria is gradually becoming a lucrative business in Nigeria because many Nigerians now care about their skin and the way they look generally.
+The average Nigerian woman spends about 5% of her monthly income on body creams, bathing soaps, hair creams, hair relaxers, face masks, powder, and more just to look different from every other woman around them and to attract men.

 Is Cosmetic Business Profitable?